Estimating Epistemic and Aleatoric Uncertainty with a Single Model: Problem Definition

-By definition, aleatoric uncertainty arises from inherent variability and randomness in the underlying processes being modeled.
-Most notably, this source of uncertainty cannot be reduced even with additional data~\cite{gal2016uncertainty, kendall2017uncertainties}.
-In the context of predictive modeling, aleatoric uncertainty represents how ill-posed the task is and is often associated with noise, measurement errors, or inherent unpredictability in the observed phenomena.
+Aleatoric uncertainty (AU) arises from inherent randomness in the underlying measurement process and is represented by the likelihood function in Equation~\eqref{eq:bayesian_inference}.
+Most notably, this source of uncertainty is irreducible for a given measurement process~\cite{gal2016uncertainty, kendall2017uncertainties}.
+In the context of predictive modeling, AU represents how ill-posed the task is and is often associated with noise, measurement errors, or inherent unpredictability in the observed phenomena.